 A firm foundation in the basic valuation tenets of standard of value and premise of value will assist the valuation analyst in the development of the valuation model requisite for the assignment.
 The more complicated the valuation assignment, the more essential it is that the valuation analyst has a solid understanding of the economic principles that underlie valuation theory.
 All valuation projects will be unique exercises in the application of these economic principles.
 Complex valuation challenges can often be addressed by analyzing each of the discrete, constituent elements, with reference to the applicable theoretical concepts derived from established economic principles.

-The second installment of this five-part series will address the proper use of hypothetical conditions and extraordinary assumptions when valuing outpatient enterprises.
-The subsequent articles will discuss the three generally accepted valuation approaches that may be used in valuing healthcare enterprises, assets, and services.
+The subsequent installments of this series will discuss the three generally accepted valuation approaches that may be used in valuing healthcare enterprises, assets, and services.